 Do fuel stops and tire checks need to be shown on the log?
 If so, how?

 Any change in duty status must be logged on the driver’s record of duty status, including fuels stops, tire checks, and en-route inspections.
-Short stops of less than 15 minutes can be "flagged" by drawing a line from the appropriate on-duty line to the Remarks section with the location and amount of time indicated.
+These are all 'on-duty" activities.
+When using paper logs, short stops of less than 15 minutes can be "flagged" by drawing a line from the appropriate on-duty line to the Remarks section with the location and amount of time indicated.
 Federal hours-of-service regulations say that drivers have to indicate the location of each change in duty status, but there is no requirement to note what they were doing at that location.
 Many carriers require (through company policy) that their drivers note load checks ("LC") and/or tire checks ("TC") on their logs, as well a fuel stops.

 Are drivers able to split their sleeper-berth time?

-- The remaining 2 hours (taken either before or after the 8-hour period) is spent either off duty, in a sleeper berth, or any combination of the two;
+- The other period is at least 2 hours (taken either before or after the 7-hour period) spent either off duty, in a sleeper berth, or using any combination of the two;

 - Driving time in the period immediately before and after each rest period, when added together, does not exceed 11 hours; and